ksmdmi5/MidtermProject/README.md

 ### Lessons Learned

+* Try to solve a problem on your own but know when it is time to ask for help.
+* A second pair of eyes never hurts.
+* Resolve merge conflicts as a team.
+* Start simple and build upon.

 ### Stretch Goals

-* Expand to include all of Colorado
+* Expand to include all of the United States
 * Have users directly comment on another users comment
 * User can add image when creating a new brewery